-In the above, we have Luke describing what John the Baptist saw on the day of Jesus’ water baptism.
+In Luke 3:21 above, we have Luke describing what John the Baptist saw on the day of Jesus’ water baptism, “heaven was opened, and the Holy Spirit descended in bodily form.”
 John saw a “bodily form.”
 The Greek words used here are (bodily) “sōmatikŏs” which means “a whole body” and (form) “ĕidŏs” which means “appearance of shape.”
 So John literally saw a “body image” come down from heaven and he described this image as “like a dove.”
 You will notice the phrase “like a dove” does not mean an actual dove was seen—it is a simile.

 A simile is a figure of speech comparing two relatively dissimilar things.
 In other words, a dove and God’s Holy Spirit are very different from each other (one is an animal and the other is God)—but similarities can still be drawn.

 It is unfortunate so many Christians believe (and teach) that an actual dove was seen coming down from heaven.
-After all, there is nothing in the Bible that tells us God exists as an animal–Adam and Eve are the image and likeness of God.
-God also does not operate by illusion, manifesting Himself in a cloak of misrepresentation—God is all about revealing truth.
-He is a revelatory God.
+After all, there is nothing in the Bible that tells us God exists as an animal — Adam and Eve (man and woman) are the “image and likeness” of God.
+God also does not operate by illusion, manifesting Himself/Herself in a cloak of misrepresentation — God is all about revealing truth.
+He/She is a revelatory God.
 So despite the church’s longtime use of the dove as a symbol for the Spirit, we must leave behind the picture of a dove flying down from heaven and landing on Jesus’ shoulder.
 We must see the Holy Spirit as John saw her.

 John did not see a dove, but he did see something, or rather someone.
 John is Jewish and the expression “like a dove” was a favorite and often used Jewish simile for female beauty and tenderness (see the Jewish Encyclopedia).
 This is why the term “dove” is used often throughout the Bible (including the Old Testament Apocrypha) to describe females: